Phonon-blocked junction calorimeter: Detector model

 \section{Detector model}

-To detect particle energy, a calorimetric device typically comprises several key components, each designed to fulfill specific functions\cite{Ullom2015}.
-These include an absorber to capture the incident photon and convert its energy to heat; a sensing element to transduce this thermal excitation into a measurable electrical signal; and thermal impedance to control heat flow between the sensor and the bath, ensuring proper thermal isolation.
+To detect the energies of radiation quanta, a calorimetric device typically comprises several key components, each designed to fulfill specific functions\cite{Ullom2015}.
+These include an absorber to capture the incident photon and convert its energy to heat; a sensing element to transduce this thermal excitation into a measurable electrical signal; and a thermal resistance to control heat flow between the sensor and the bath, ensuring proper thermal isolation.

-In our model, a large normal metal electrode functions as the absorber, while two identical NIS tunnel junctions, acting as the temperature sensors, are created by adding superconducting contacts to the common normal metal electrode, separated by thin insulating barriers.
-Figure \ref{fig:model_circuit}(a) presents the general electrical model of the device, where each NIS junction has a tunnel resistance of $R_T$, and is biased with a constant voltage $V_J$.
-The resulting current signal, $I_J$, is read by a superconducting quantum interference device (SQUID) through an input coil connected in series with the tunnel junctions.
+In our model, a large normal metal island functions as the absorber, while two identical NIS tunnel junctions, acting as the temperature sensors and coolers, are created by adding superconducting contacts to the common normal metal island, separated by thin insulating tunnel barriers.
+Figure \ref{fig:model_circuit}(a) presents a simple electrical circuit model of the device and its readout, where each voltage biased NIS junction has a tunneling resistance $R_T$ and a voltage drop $V_J$.
+The resulting temperature dependent current signal, $I_J$, is read by a superconducting quantum interference device (SQUID) through an input coil connected in series with the tunnel junctions.

-Heat flow between the sensor and the bath occurs through both electron and phonon channels, as illustrated in Fig. \ref{fig:model_circuit}(b).
-A crucial aspect of our model is that the phonon-blocked junction provides thermal isolation in the phonon channel\cite{mykkanen2020,kemppinen2021,hatinen2023}.
-Phonon heat leakage is limited by interfacial thermal resistances\cite{Swartz1989}, governed by the equation:
+The heat flow between the sensor and the bath occurs through both electron and phonon channels, as illustrated in Fig. \ref{fig:model_circuit}(b).
+A crucial aspect of our model is that phonons can travel to the bath only through the tunnel junctions, which provide significant thermal resistance for the phonon channel\cite{mykkanen2020,kemppinen2021,hatinen2023} due to interfacial thermal resistance\cite{Swartz1989} (acoustic mismatch).
+The resulting thermal phonon power flow into the absorber is then governed by the equation